 Frequently Asked Questions

 #1.
-What is the difference between IAM and PAM, and do I need both?
+What is the difference between identity and access management and privileged access management, and do I need both?

-IAM controls general user access across systems, while PAM focuses on securing high-privilege accounts like admins.
-Most enterprises need both; IAM for broad access control, PAM to protect critical infrastructure from insider threats and credential abuse.
+Identity and access management controls general user access across systems, while privileged access management secures high-risk accounts like admins and service users.
+Most enterprises need both: identity and access management for broad access control and privileged access management to protect critical infrastructure from insider threats and credential abuse.

 #2.
-Can IAM tools integrate with my firewall, VPN, or network security stack?
+Can identity and access management tools integrate with my firewall, VPN, or network security stack?

 Yes.
-Leading IAM tools integrate with firewalls and VPNs to enforce access based on identity.
-Solutions like Palo Alto’s Cloud Identity Engine and Juniper’s identity-based NAC allow real-time, identity-aware security at the network edge.
+Leading identity and access management tools integrate with firewalls, VPNs, and network security platforms to enforce access based on identity.
+Solutions like Palo Alto’s Cloud Identity Engine and Juniper’s identity-based NAC enable real-time, identity-aware policies at the network edge.

 #3.
-Is MFA enough, or do I need a full IAM solution?
+Is multi-factor authentication enough, or do I need a full identity and access management solution?

 #4.
-Does Palo Alto or Juniper offer IAM tools?
+Do Palo Alto Networks or Juniper Networks offer identity and access management tools?

 #6.
-What does identity governance mean, and why is it important?
+What is identity governance, and why does it matter?